Around 40 million people live with arthritis in the United States alone. Of those 40 million people, 1.5 million live with rheumatoid arthritis (RA).

-Rest and exercise are important for everyone, but especially those who have RA.
+Rest and exercise are important for everyone, especially those who have RA.
 People with RA need to be active but also need to know how to pace themselves.
 If you have a flare-up, be sure to rest your joints.

 During times when inflammation is under control, try to exercise.
 Exercise will keep your joints flexible and will help strengthen the muscles around your joints.
 We recommend low-impact activities like walking, swimming, and gentle stretching.

-Complications Of Rheumatoid Arthritis
+Rheumatoid Arthritis Complications

 Although rheumatoid arthritis primarily affects the joints, RA can affect other areas of the body too.
 RA can cause issues with the eyes, blood vessels, heart, lungs, and skin in a similar way that it affects the joints.
 In addition, people may experience negative side effects from any medications they take to control their RA.

-How To Manage Your Rheumatoid Arthritis
+How to Manage Rheumatoid Arthritis

 Living with rheumatoid arthritis doesn’t mean you are going to be in pain all of the time.
 In fact, you can still feel great – but it’s important that you take control of your health and work to manage your RA.